ucsdlib/newspaper_textmining/_episodes/02-navigating-the-filesystem.md

 ~~~
 {: .output}

 The output shows you what files are in your home directory.
-There is not a lot here, so lets go inside the **nfs** directory to see what is there.
+There is not a lot here, so lets go inside the **cephfs** directory to see what is there.

 To change directories, we use the `cd` or Change Directory command: